"Look at this old man": Ghanaians fire back as Boniface mocks their Jollof

 “As a Ghanaian, one has to ask: has Victor Boniface tasted real Ghana Jollof?

-“Because anyone who’s experienced a plate of smoky, party-style Ghanaian Jollof—slow-cooked with local spices, fresh tomatoes, and that unmistakable flavor of tradition, knows it’s far from any 'sacrifice.”
+“Because anyone who’s experienced a plate of smoky, party-style Ghanaian Jollof—slow-cooked with local spices, fresh tomatoes, and that unmistakable flavour of tradition, knows it’s far from any 'sacrifice.”

 "West Africa’s long-running Jollof rivalry is nothing new.
 Ghana and Nigeria have battled for Jollof supremacy for decades, each side fiercely proud of its version.